cloudmesh-community/book/chapters/nist/bdra.md

-# NIST Big Data Referenece Architecture :o:
+# NIST Big Data Referenece Architecture

 One of the major technical areas in the cloud is to define architectures that can work with Big Data.
 For this reason NIST has